alphagov/frontend/docs/building_blocks_for_flexible_content.md

 Content for this block can either be written as [govspeak](https://govspeak-preview.publishing.service.gov.uk/guide) or HTML.
 If you are adding a Govspeak block in config in the `frontend` application, it must be added as HTML.
 This is because, despite the name, the Govspeak component it calls actually renders HTML content.

 If you are adding the block in config in Whitehall you have a choice of writing it in either govspeak or HTML.
 That is because govspeak content added in Whitehall is automatically converted to HTML by publishing-api.
-However, if you use govspeak, you'll need to supply the `content-type` (see second example).
+However, if you use govspeak, you'll need to supply the `content_type` (see second example).

 ##### Examples